 Such sex offenders "are a serious threat in this Nation."
 McKune v.
 Lile, 536 U.S. 24, 32 (2002).
 Their risk of recidivism is "frightening and high," Smith, 538 U.S. at 103 (citation omitted), and when they reenter society, "they are much more likely than any other type of offender to be rearrested for a new [sex offense]."
 McKune, 536 U.S. at 33.
-For offenders like Appellant, recidivism translates into a continued interest in child pornography and sexual abuse of children.
+For offenders like Appellant-someone who, by his own account, is "excited" more by child pornography than regular "vanilla" pornography-recidivism translates into a continued interest in child pornography and sexual abuse of children.
 This interest in child pornography creates the demand for it, which "harms children in part because it drives production, which involves child abuse."
 Paroline, 572 U.S. at 439-40.
 The materials produced are "a permanent record of the depicted child's abuse, and the harm to the child is exacerbated by [its] circulation."
 Id. at 440 (alteration in original) (internal quotation marks and citation omitted).
 Consequently, Appellant poses a real threat to our most vulnerable demographic-the children.
 See McKune, 536 U.S. at 32 ("[T]he victims of sexual assault are most often juveniles.").

 Appellant may not be a physically violent offender, but he is a danger to our society nonetheless.
 See New York v.
 Ferber, 458 U.S. 747, 758 n.9 (1982) ("[The] use of children as ... subjects of pornographic materials is very harmful to both the children and the society as a whole.").
-Given this nation's historical tradition of disarming dangerous persons, 18 U.S.C. § 922 is constitutional as applied to Appellant, and he is not entitled to relief.7 above, Appellant is not only unentitled to relief, but also powerless to obtain any from this Court at all.
+Given this nation's historical tradition of disarming dangerous persons, 18 U.S.C. § 922 is constitutional as applied to Appellant, and he is not entitled to relief.